CPUjoker303/netlify2.0/content/posts/10-best-amd-fx-processor-for-gaming-2020-november-2020.md

 It comes with 8 cores processor, which is suitable for decent gaming performance, and the memory speed of this processor is 2667 MHz, which gives you the best performance in playing games.
 The AMD Ryzen 3 2200G Socket type is AM4, which is best for x470 and B450 like chipsets.

 The AMD Ryzen 3 is a Vr-ready processor that provides you great performance for Vr advanced workloads, and the XFR(Extended Frequency Range) helps in monitoring the temperature and which helps in boosting the speed and performance.
-The Cpu is AMD multi-threaded processing unit, and overall the AMD Ryzen 3 is the best AMD fx processor for gaming with Great Readon VGA 8 graphics.
+The Cpu is AMD multi-threaded processing unit, and overall the AMD Ryzen 3 is the Best AMD Fx Processor For Gaming with Brilliant Readon VGA 8 graphics.

 #### Specifications